SARSEP Fix-It Guide - You didn’t pass the annual deferral percentage test

 The employee must withdraw those excess contributions by April 15 following the year in which the employee is notified.
 Excess contributions not withdrawn by April 15 will be subject to the IRA contribution limits ($5,500 in 2014; $6,500 if age 50 or over) and may be considered excess contributions to the employee’s IRA.
 For the employee, these excess contributions are subject to a 6% tax on excess contributions under Internal Revenue Code Section 4973.
 Income earned on excess elective deferrals for the year contributed is includible in the employee’s income in the year it is withdrawn from the IRA.
 The income must also be withdrawn by April 15 following the year of notification.
 If the excess elective deferral and related income is withdrawn after that date and the recipient is not 59½ years old, it may be subject to the 10% tax on early distributions.

-If you don’t notify your employees within 12 months following the end of the plan year in which the excess SARSEP contributions arose (December 31st for calendar-year plans), the SARSEP will no longer be treated as meeting the rules of Internal Revenue Code Section 408(k)(6).
-In this case, any contribution to an employee’s SEP-IRA will be subject to the IRA contribution limits and may be considered an excess contribution.
+If you don’t notify your employees within 12 months following the end of the plan year in which the excess SARSEP contributions were made (December 31st for calendar-year plans), the SARSEP will no longer be treated as meeting the rules of Internal Revenue Code Section 408(k)(6).
+In this case, any contribution to an employee’s SEP-IRA will be subject to the IRA contribution limits and may be considered an excess contribution by the individual IRA owner.

 - Owned more than 5% of the capital or profits in your business at any time during the year or the preceding year, or